-For me, at very Frankfurt in June (Vladimir and Željko Vrbanović, other two freshly apresearch assistants. nated with the state of beginning, a literally eves-opening step was a visit to ACHEMA in 1970 under EB's lead Mahalec pointed teaching and travelled with me in my aunt's car), where I came into immediate contact and got fascithe art of chemical and process engineering in general, and in Germany in particular.
-ACHEMA, organized every three years, has become an important station on my professional journeys, and now, 45 years after my first visit, I am still enthusiastic about this unique and highly inspiring chemical engineering event, looking forward with great pleasure to attending (for the 14th time) and presenting a lecture at next meeting to be held in Frankfurt in June 2015.
+For me, at very beginning, a literally eyes-opening step was a visit to ACHEMA in Frankfurt in June 1970 under EB's lead (Vladimir Mahalec and Željko Vrbanović, other two freshly appointed teaching and research assistants, travelled with me in my aunt's car), where I came into immediate contact and got fascinated with the state of the art of chemical and process engineering in general, and in Germany in particular.
+ACHEMA, organized every three years, has become an important station on my professional journeys, and now, 45 years after my first visit, I am still enthusiastic about this unique and highly inspiring chemical engineering event, looking forward with great pleasure to attending (for the $14^{th}$ time) and presenting a lecture at next meeting to be held in Frankfurt in June 2015.
 When on a trip to Frankfurt, I use to think of EB and those days.

-It was a privilege to be EB's apprentice and a companion during my years at the Faculty of Technology at Zagreb in a long and exhausting struggle for establishing our profession in an unfriendly environment.
+It was a privilege to be EB's apprentice and a companion during my years at the Faculty of

+Technology at Zagreb in a long and exhausting struggle for establishing our profession in an unfriendly environment.
 Nevertheless, strongly backed up by him and Marin Hraste I was able to climb rather smoothly up the academic ladder, and the Chair of Reaction Engineering (Zoran Gomzi, Stanka Zrnčević, Djurdja Vasić-Rački, and Ljubica Matijašević) provided a home basis and comfortable work surroundings for me.
 During these years I had a great pleasure and personal and professional satisfaction in co-operating with people I was able to learn from: Marijana Gjumbir (applied mathematical modeling and numerical solving), late Franc Šef (educational and practical aspects of process plant design) and Božidar Jazbec (applied process/equipment design in process plant retrofitting efforts).
 Throughout the years at Sisak and Zagreb, many colleagues and friends provided support and encouragement, but eager to do more relevant work professionally and to secure the existence for my family I had to go abroad again.